GMLC-TDC/HELICS/docs/user-guide/examples/advanced_examples/advanced_orchestration.md

 *M ~ U(a,b)*

-Where $M$ is the measured voltage, *a* is the lower bound for possible values, and *b* is the upper bound for possible values.
+Where *M* is the measured voltage, *a* is the lower bound for possible values, and *b* is the upper bound for possible values.
 This is read as, "*M* is distributed uniformly with bounds *a* and *b*."

 ![](../../../img/uniform_dist.png)